Panaseer/pr-templates/GALAXY_DOD.md

 - [ ] Code is merged on develop branch
 - [ ] Build is deployed on test environment
 - [ ] Story  is demoed to team member
+- [ ] Story is demoed to Product manager AND/OR Designer
 - [ ] ...